iamAlinaaa/food-delivery-fullstack/README.md

 This app contains backend and frontend parts + database.
 For frontent I used React and backend is Node.js.
 As database I used MongoDB.

 This project is available to run on yout localhost, as for deployment stage i have modificated some strings of code and added in another file.
+***
-***TO RUN this project on your comp, you need to download it , open terminals in each folder (in folder backend and in folder frontend separately) , and in each terminal write npm start
+TO RUN this project on your comp, you need to download it , open terminals IN EACH folder (in folder backend and in folder frontend separately) , and in each terminal write

+npm install

+npm start

+***

 ![Снимок экрана 2023-05-31 214106](https://github.com/iamAlinaaa/food-delivery-fullstack/assets/111873795/a3687b15-52c0-485b-8427-76c07e8a64f3)